 If you look better in person than in pictures, don’t fret.
-We know of a few photography secrets you can use to appear better on camera.
+We know a few photography secrets you can use to appear better on camera.
 Without further ado, here are five tricks to look better in photos.

 1. Push your face forward to minimize neck fat

 Have you ever wondered, “Why do I look horrible in pictures?”
 Cameras have a unique way of distorting the world.
-They can exaggerate certain features and give you a totally different appearance.
+They can exaggerate certain features and give you a different appearance.

 You can use this to your advantage.
 For example, double chins are an issue for many of us.
-To minimize that, jut your head forward so it’s closer to the camera.
+To minimize that, extend your head forward so it’s closer to the camera.
 It will look awkward in real life, but it works well on camera.